FAQ’s and more

-Herschel panels radiate far infrared heat through the air which is then absorbed by objects and surfaces of the room.
+Infrared panels radiate far infrared heat through the air which is then absorbed by objects and surfaces of the room.
 The most effective place for you to mount your panels is usually higher up on the walls or on the ceiling.

 The heaters will be less effective if they are mounted directly opposite a window or door as there will be no thermal mass to absorb the energy.